-A quality EMS partner can create assemblies and boards by using your drawings and specifications.
+A quality EMS partner can create boards by using your drawings and specifications.
 Engineers will review the drawings and make sure they are optimized for production.

 The latest technology and equipment can optimize the process of PCB and electronic assembly capabilities.
 This includes prototyping, single and double-sided surface mount technology, mixed technology, through-hole assembly, programmable devices, and more for printed circuit board assembly.
 We can provide small to medium volume runs.

 Cable and wire harness assembly services include round and flat cables, analog cables and electronic length measurement, wire harnesses, hand, and automated termination processing, and continuity testing.
 Our cable assemblies processes’ are efficient and regularly tested checked for quality.

 Rapid prototyping allows you to see multiple versions of your concept and choose the best options before committing to the manufacturing and assembly process.
 Cutting-edge technology and processes can create prototypes that drastically cut the lead time and costs associated with traditional prototyping models.

 The EMS partner you choose can be a full-service partner, taking on the final steps of the product and saving your company energy.
 Fulfillment services offer packing, shipping, and delivery that meets your needs.

 Why You Need On-Site Electronic Engineers at Your Electronic Manufacturer